Frequently Asked Questions About Hospice Care

 Each hospice patient remains eligible for hospice benefits as long as a physician has certified that they have a Medicare approved terminal illness with a life expectancy of less than 6 months.

-What insurance payments do you accept?
+What insurance payments do you accept for hospice care?

 Costs are covered under the Medicare and Medicaid Hospice Benefits as well as most private insurance plans.

 How can I choose the right hospice provider?